 The second piece of equipment you need is an Xbox Kinect (check current lowest price) make sure it is one with a normal USB port, purchasable on Amazon, and not a proprietary Xbox port; this is crucial for getting it to work with your PC.

 Finally, you will have to buy a 3D printer of your own.
-If you want to go on the cheap here, I'd recommend a 3D printer under $300, or if you’ve got a little more to spend, check out our 3D printers under $500 review.
+If you want to go on the cheap here, check out our post for printers under $500.

 The 3D printer shown above is the Robo 3D R1+, it is what we use and one of the best currently on the market.
 It's currently selling on Amazon for under $400.